blue-santa/arctic-miner-UAF/README.md

 The Break The Ice challenge has opportunities to connect students with career openings that span the gas and mining industry on both a terrestrial and extra-terrestrial level.

-### Rules
+### Rules and Guidelines

 The following is an extract from the [NASA Break the Ice](https://breaktheicechallenge.com/) website.

->    #### Level 1 Submission Requirements
+>    Phase 2 contains three (3) levels.
 >
->    TEAMS WILL DELIVER PHASE 2: LEVEL 1 SUBMISSIONS THROUGH THE PHASE 2 CHALLENGE SUBMISSION FORM.
->
->    Phase 2: Level 1 Submission Requirements
->
->    - Submission Title
->    - Team Information
->    - Technical Abstract
->    - Intellectual Property
->    - Team Introduction Video
->    - Detailed Design Report
->    - CAD Models / Drawings
->    - Durability Demonstration Test Plan
->    - Layout Drawing of Transportation Demonstration Area
->    - Legal and other required documentation

-Also note the following.

->    Phase 2 contains three (3) levels.
-In this Phase, teams will design, build, and test terrestrial analog full-scale prototypes of robotic icy regolith excavation and transportation systems.
+>    In this Phase, teams will design, build, and test terrestrial analog full-scale prototypes of robotic icy regolith excavation and transportation systems.
 Downstream ice and/or water delivery equipment described in Phase 1 of this Challenge will not be considered in Phase 2 of this Challenge.
 >
 >    LEVEL 1: PLAN THE PROTOTYPE
 >